esa/polyhedral-gravity-model/README.md

 Windows, Linux and macOS.
 For macOS and Linux, binaries for `x86_64` and `aarch64` are provided.
-In case `pip` uses the source distribution, please make sure that you have a C++17 capable compiler, CMake and ninja-build installed.
+In case `pip` uses the source distribution, please make sure that you have a C++17 capable compiler and CMake installed.

 ### From source